open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 Two independent development companies have raised their hands to help build out the VRS MVP.

 Architecture
-•	Blue – Deliver extensible foolproof strategy for sharing components by EOQ1
+•	Blue – Deliver extensible foolproof strategy for sharing components by EOQ1.
+Architecture Work Group reported a pivot in strategy; from a standardization of components to research/study into what is required to share dialogues (and context, control, and privacy-security) between conversational agents.
+A five-step process documented, described for moving forward.

 Privacy & Security
 Privacy